rust-lang/book/second-edition/src/ch04-01-what-is-ownership.md

 memory as the program runs; in other languages, the programmer must explicitly allocate and free the memory.
 Rust uses a third approach: memory is managed through a system of ownership with a set of rules that the compiler checks at compile time.
-No run-time costs are incurred for any of the ownership features.
+No runtime costs are incurred for any of the ownership features.

 Because ownership is a new concept for many programmers, it does take some time to get used to.
 The good news is that the more experienced you become with Rust